-3 Credit Hours.
-A hybrid course that emphasizes marketing concepts, objectives and tactics that help students to develop personal brand development, effective communication plans, and targeted promotion to prepare them for a professional creative design career.
-Students will use marketing strategies to create materials for employment including resume writing and portfolio development.
-Students will also have the opportunity to complete professional certifications for the Adobe Creative Cloud programs.
-(PR DSGN 102) developing and practicing "real world" projects that will prepare them for obstacles they may face in their professional career.
-Students willlearnaboutprojectbudgeting,client communication, deadlines and professionalism.
+3 Credits.
+The Professional Practice course leads students through a process of creating, developing and practicing "real world" projects that will prepare them for obstacles they may face in their professional career.
+Students will learn about project budgeting, client communication, deadlines and professionalism.
 Emphasis on real world-based assignments and professionalism.
 (PR: DSGN 201) (CR: DSGN 202)